New from ACTIVE: Check out our latest products here

 Machine Washing a Sleeping Bag with Down

-Start by closing all of the zippers and velcro attachments on the sleeping bag’s shell.
+Start by closing all zippers and velcro attachments on the sleeping bag’s shell.

 If possible, add an extra rinse cycle (it can be difficult to get rid of all of the detergent).